Written by Toby

 Do you love all types of wildlife?
 Then there is never a bad month to visit the rainbow nation.

 January: Great for penguins in Cape Town

 January is simply lovely in Cape Town.
 Days are long, warm and dry, and the lively Minstrel Carnival is in full flow.
 It’s also an ideal time to visit Boulders Beach, home to around 2,000 African penguins.
-In January it’s a hive of activity: juveniles are moulting, and adults are fattening up for breeding season.
-'Avoid the crowded visitor centre and park down by Boulders Beach Lodge,' says South Africa specialist Toby Buckridge.
+In January it’s a hive of activity: juveniles are molting, and adults are fattening up for breeding season.
+'Avoid the crowded visitor center and park down by Boulders Beach Lodge,' says South Africa specialist Toby Buckridge.
 'From here you can access the swimming beach to take a dip with the penguins.'

 February: Great for birds in Tsitsikamma

 South Africa’s Garden Route, which runs from Mossel Bay to Storms River, is one of the world’s great drives.
 Warm, sunny February is ideal for stopping at the beautiful bays, coastal towns and idyllic lodges en route.
 It’s good for Tsitsikamma National Park, too — a chunk of ocean-hugging forest rich in hiking trails, flowering fynbos, marine wildlife and birds.

 During the austral summer, migrant species further boost the bird count.
 'The best way to see Tsitsikamma is to kayak from the ocean to the Storms River mouth,' says Toby.
 'Then explore the river’s upper shallows by lilo — here, the cliffs are draped with foliage, creating a cathedral-like stillness.'